openstack/election/README.rst

 * Consider extra-atcs approval deadlines
 * Allow at least a week for nomination period

-``setup-election-config`` can be used to pick some obvous dates that need to be checked by the election officials and TC
+``tox -evenv -- setup-election-config`` can be used to pick some possible dates that need to be checked by the election officials and TC.
+Once these dates are confirmed/merged election officials can create a change against the `releases repo <https://opendev.org/openstack/releases>`_ to include these dates in the development schedule.
+A helper tool ``tox -evenv -- update-releases-calendar`` will generate this change, but needs to be verified before publishing

 Preparation